Thanksgiving is a favorite holiday of mine, because it’s a time to slow down to celebrate gratitude in togetherness with family and friends.

 As I was living through the aftermath of these traumatic events it exposed the conversations we weren’t having in the tech industry around burnout.
 It also showed me the importance of having a support system (community), how powerful a daily mindfulness practice can be in managing whatever life decides to throw at you, and how sleep can aid in being more mindful.

 A year later after these events, my life was restored.
-I dedicated the 2016 Los Angeles Marathon on Valentine’s Day to the ones I lost just a year ago, fundraising for a Back on My Feet, a non-profit that looks to empower homelessness through running, and providing essential resources and tools.
+I dedicated the 2016 Los Angeles Marathon on Valentine’s Day to the ones I lost just a year ago a non-profit that looks to empower homelessness through running, and providing essential resources and tools.

 Within the tech industry, when an organization is scaling or releasing a product to enter into the market before their competitors, conversations around employees mental health are generally not included in product roadmap or exit strategy discussions.